averageC0deEnjoyer/node-express-blog-API/README.md

+Care
-process.env.SALT_SECRET have to be coerce to number, Number(proecss.env.SALT_SECRET), care dynamic typing
+- process.env.SALT_SECRET have to be coerce to number, Number(proecss.env.SALT_SECRET), care dynamic typing

-find vs findOne. find return [] and findOne return null if no docs
+- find vs findOne. find return [] and findOne return null if no docs

-here i didnt implement delete blog. dont forget later on if i delete blog, then delete all comments inside the blog
+- here i didnt implement delete blog. dont forget later on if i delete blog, then delete all comments inside the blog

-//todo
-//error handler, pagination FE, image upload, bootstrap,
-//try PATCH
-//implement search maybe(?)